Ga naar inhoud

 When isn't a VPN suitable?

-Using a VPN in cases where you're using your real-life or well-known identity online is unlikely be useful.
+Using a VPN in cases where you're using your real-life or well-known identity online is unlikely to be useful.
 Dit kan spam- en fraudedetectiesystemen alarmeren, zoals wanneer je zou inloggen op de website van uw bank.

 It's important to remember that a VPN will not provide you with absolute anonymity, because the VPN provider itself will still see your real IP address, destination website information, and often has a money trail that can be linked directly back to you.
 You can't rely on "no logging" policies to protect your data from anyone who is able to protect.
 If you need complete safety from the network itself, consider using Tor in addition to or instead of a VPN.